Nyandarua County: Investment challenges

 Nyandarua County is a productive area for agriculture, manufacturing and processing.
 There are a number of challenges including lack of a good road network and adequate distribution of electricity and water.

 Interested investors both local and in the diaspora can invest in agriculture, manufacturing, processing and housing.

 Nyandarua county is famous for its agricultural productivity.
 Agricultural produce in terms of Maize, Beans, Irish potatoes, cabbages, spinach, kales, peas, grow in plenty, due to the fertile soils and favourable climate in the county.

 Sport

 Nyandarua is famous for being the home of athletics such as; John Ngugi, Catherine Ndereba, Stanley Waithaka and the late Samuel Wanjiru (a one-time Olympic champion, three-time major marathon winner, one-time major marathon silver medalist, and two-time world record holder).

 It is also home to Benson Kariuki and Bernard Ndung'u, who are Kenya Bowling Federation champions both in Africa and globally.
 The county is also famous for organising cross country races at different administrative levels in attempt to nurture young athletes.

 Economy

+Nyandarua County is the fastest growing in Kenya with a gdp growth of 10.6% as of 2022.